xtaltong/NOMproject/README.md

 ## Project Description
  > our project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
+ > Food delivery apps are heavily relied on by the college student populace, but has skyrocketed in popularity due to recent events.
+As a program that could be useful to people who use delivery, we wanted to create something that could be functional and relevant to people's needs today.
+Because food is a interesting topic to us, we wanted to design this so that people could have an easier time comparing their options when ordering delivery.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- > We will be creating a web application that compares different food delivery apps and their price differences.
-Food delivery apps are heavily relied on by the college student populace, but has skyrocketed in popularity due to recent events.
-People should be able to easily see the break down in delivery costs and menu availability for the different delivery apps.
-We will be using the Uber Eats, Postmates, and GrubHub APIs and languages C++, HTML, and CSS to create our project.
+ > We will be creating a terminal-based application that compares different food delivery apps and their price differences.
+People should be able to easily see the break down in types of costs involved in food deliveries and menu availability for the different delivery apps.
+We will be using the Uber Eats, Postmates, and GrubHub APIs and languages C++ to create our project which will be functional only in the terminal, and if time allows, then we want to make the interface available as a web application.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to